RekerLab/DeepDelta/README.md

 </p>

 <p align="center">
-  With same molecule for both inputs, predictions should be zero:<i>
+  With same molecule for both inputs, predictions should be zero:
 </p>

 ```math